 This would have been perfect when I was living on the boat.
 It’s small but takes the place of other gadgets like a breadmaker, slow cooker, pressure cooker etc… We’ve just bought a new house that needs a complete kitchen refit – I’m sure I’ll be using it plenty during that time.

-Disclosure: I was sent the multicooker by REDMOND to try and they paid me to create a recipe using it.
+Disclosure: I was sent the multicooker by REDMOND to try and they paid me to create this carrot cake oatmeal recipe using it.
 I was not required to write a positive review and all opinions expressed are my own.